How to Make a Website With User Accounts and Profiles [With WordPress, Wix, and More]

 Sign-Up Confirmation Email

 Did you receive a confirmation email upon signing up?
 If not, you’ll want to ensure you’ve set that up.
-Your CMS platform may either provide an option to send a confirmation email or you can install a plugin or extension that gives you the option.
+Your CMS platform may provide an option to send a confirmation email.
+You can install a plugin or extension that gives you the option.

 Password Change Workflow

 Test the workflow a user would take when changing their password.
 If you don’t receive a password change link in a timely manner, something may have gone amiss during activation.
-You also want to take a look at the password change email to ensure it aligns with your brand both in verbiage and design.
+I always double-check the password change email to ensure it aligns with branding in both verbiage and design.

 Member Area Design

-A member area may be simple, or it may be more elaborate depending on the nature of your website.
+A member area may be simple, or it may be more elaborate, depending on the nature of your website.
 Double-check that it looks right and that it offers all the options a user needs.
-If you’re an ecommerce brand, ensure there are options to view previous orders, change card information, and establish their shipping address.
+If I’m working with an ecommerce brand, I always make sure there are options to view previous orders, change card information, and establish their shipping address.

 Test for mobile-responsiveness as well.
 If buttons are cut off or users can’t get to certain sections, you’ll want to tinker with the design of the membership area.